codedemonuk/codedemonuk.github.io/_posts/blog/2015/2015-05-25-removing-superfluous-http-headers-in-aspnet.markdown

     X-Powered-By:ASP.NET
     Server:Microsoft-IIS/8.0

-The steps to remove each of the headers is different, but they are all very straighforward to carry out.
+The steps to remove each of the headers are different, but they are all very straighforward to carry out.

 #### X-AspNet-Version Header